victorhusouza/insight_project/README.md

 ## 2. Business Assumptions

-  - All the data assumptions are based on the dataset available
+  - All the data assumptions, insights and hypotehsis are based on available dataset.
-  - The data are from in Seattle, WA real state market
+  - The data is from Seattle, WA real state market.

 ## 3. Solution Strategy